andreaferretti/factor-tutorial/README.md

 There is also support for locals in quotations - using `[|` - and methods - using `M::` - and one can also create a scope where to bind local variables outside definitions using `[let`.
 Of course, all of these are actually compiled to concatenative code with some stack shuffling.
 I encourage you to browse examples for these words, but bear in mind that their usage in practice is actually much less prominent than one would expect - about 1% of Factor's own codebase.

 Another more common case happens when you need to specialize a quotation to some values, but these do not appear in the right place.
 Remember that you can partially apply a quotation using `curry`.
 But this assumes that the value you are applying should appear leftmost in the quotation; in the other cases you need some stack shuffling.
 The word `with` is a sort of partial application with a hole.
 It also curries a quotation, but uses the third element on the stack instead of the second.
 Also, the resulting curried quotation will be applied to an element inserting it in the second position.

-This is easier to explain with an example.
+The example from the documentation probably tells more than the above sentence: try writing `1 { 1 2 3 } [ / ] with map`.

 Let me take again `prime?`, but this time write it without using helper words: